The ABCs of Federal Employee Complaints: Understanding Distinctions Amongst the OSC, MSPB, and EEO

 .
 Like most federal complaints, EEO complaints are subject to a strict statute of limitations – you must initiate a claim within 45 days from the date of the incident, adverse action, or when you reasonably knew about the adverse action.
 The EEO provides information about how to file a complaint.
 If your claim is not resolved through the informal process, you may have the option to proceed with a formal complaint.
 Information about what to expect from the complaint process can be found here.

 Do you have questions about federal employment complaints and adverse actions against employees?
-An experienced employment law attorney in Florida can help.
-Contact Scott Wagner and Associates, P.A. today.
+An experienced employment law lawyer in Florida can help.
+Contact Scott Law Team today.